 A look around Google search results for In-Depth Articles isn’t revealing many of them.
-(I tried to find some non-client examples so that I could take some screen shots and show them off, but it is much harder to find them these days).
+(I tried to find some non-client examples so that I could take some screenshots and show them off, but it is much harder to find them these days).
 Additionally, when they do appear, they seem to no-longer be denoted by the ‘In-depth articles’ heading or have any of the visual accompaniments, but rather now just have thin gray lines above/below them.
-It’s possible that people may not have been clicking upon them in search results with the heading, and Google may have decided to change the look and show them less frequently.
+People may not have been clicking upon them in search results with the heading, and Google may have decided to change the look and show them less frequently.

 The idea of having an article that is an “In-Depth” article for a topic is a compelling one, especially when Google was displaying those in ways that stood out, like in the following example from the Google Help page about them that shows how they had a headline of “In-Depth Articles” while in search results, and were displayed with a thumbnail image appearing in front of them, and a logo and publisher name appearing prominently next to them.

 The language in the patent about some queries triggering in-depth articles reminded me of Google patents about how some queries triggered rich snippets (like including a place name and the word “weather” would show a rich search result.)